 White Shadow (2013), written and produced by Noaz Deshe in a German-Italian-Tanzanian production, revolves around the life of Alias, a teenage Tanzanian boy with albinism.
 Albinism is a congenital disorder that causes pigments in the skin, hair, and eyes to be completely or partially absent.
 Alias is on the run from a local shaman who is hunting for organs from Albinos for potions.
 The movie won awards at the Venice Film Festival and the San Francisco International Film Festival.

 “White Shadow allows us to feel the pain of other human beings that we have never heard of,” says Atchariya Natantong, a student at the Faculty of Science, who came for the movie screening.
 “It was very depressing to watch, but at the same time it helps us to realize the importance of human rights, freedom and equality.”

-Reporting by Atithep Chanted, a participant of the 2017 Isaan Record Journalism training.
+Reporting by Atithep Chanted, a participant of The Isaan Journalism Project 2017 organized by The Isaan Record.